When to Use a Belt Sander or Orbital Sander Skip to content

 Mechanism For Sanding

-These sanders have a distinctive sanding mechanism.
+These Sanders have a distinctive sanding mechanism.
 Belt sanders push sandpaper in a loop to quickly sand down the material.
 In contrast to other sanders, orbital sanders move the sandpaper in a circle while lying flat on the surface.
 Peel and stick or Velcro systems fasten the sandpaper to the orbital sander.

 Sanding Grit